 - Add a tool to unsubscribe:

-As a sender, you have a responsibility towards your subscribers’ to provide them with an opportunity to unsubscribe.
+As a sender, you have a responsibility toward your subscribers’ to provide them with an opportunity to unsubscribe.
 You can add an unsubscribe option while designing your newsletter.
 Make sure it is available to the readers easily.

 - Add appropriate pictures: